TiffanyChan614/React-Quizzical/README.md

 - Tally correct answers after 'Check answers' is clicked
 - Styled and polished
 - Limit answer choice to 1 per question

+## Local Setup

+- Clone the repository
+- Run `npm install` to install the dependencies
+- Run `npm dev` to start the development server

 ## Screenshots